maxgallup/fuzz-project/im-enumeration/README.md

 - libfocusEngineJni.so
 - libreadMoney.so
 - libDownloadProxy.so
-- libtxmapengine.so
+- libtxmapengine.so							Custom Library for GUI
 - libtencentlocsapp.so						Custom Library for Location Services
 - libjnirtk.so								Library for GPS - https://github.com/tomojitakasu/RTKLIB
-- libNLog.so
+- libNLog.so								-
-- libaudio_common.so
+- libaudio_common.so						Custom Library for Media Player
 - libFormatDetector.so
 - libcodec_factory.so
-- libqqmusic_decoder_jni.so
+- libqqmusic_decoder_jni.so					Custom Library for Parsing Audio
 - libc++_shared.so							C++ Standard Library
 - libstlport_shared.so						C++ Standard Library
 - libwechatxlog.so							-